cutting-room-floor/projectmill/README.txt

 ## Commands

-`mill`      Generate new tilemill projects based on the configuration.
+`mill`      Generates new tilemill projects based on configuration.

-`render`    Render projects (and mill them first if required).
+`render`    Renders projects that are present in configuration and have been milled.

-`upload`    NOT IMPLEMENTED Uploads projects to MapBox hosting (Mill and render first if required);
+`upload`    Uploads projects that are present in configuration and have been rendered.

 ## Options

 -t      Path to the TileMill install

--c      specify a config file.
+-c      specify a configuration file.
 (Defaults: `./config.json`)

 -p      Path to TileMill project folder.
 (Defaults: `~/Documents/Mapbox`)